-1. the signal-to-noise you need,
+1. the signal-to-noise you need (hfinder will provide a summary and there is an online calculator that gives full details),

 - 2. the avoidance of saturation of your target and possibly comparison stars, - 3. allowing enough time for the sky background to dominate over readout noise for faint sky-limited targets especially, and - 4. whether you want to divide up exposures perhaps for dithering the position, or to enable exploitation of brief periods of best sky conditions, e.g. seeing.